 Amer Ali is Head of Strategic Finance and Business Operations at Netlify.
 His top priorities were to set up efficient processes with software, get ahead of expenses, improve tracking of spend ownership, and making spend accountability a company-wide priority.

 Amer focused on software because tools have a direct impact on AP operations.
 “Attacking increases in spend, driving good spending practices, and running a quick close is much harder if your business partners have difficulty navigating your financial tools.”

-Attivo Partners, Netlify's outsourced accounting firm, introduced the founders and COO to Airbase as an alternative to their corporate card program.
+Attivo Partners, Netlify's outsourced accounting firm, introduced the founders to Airbase as an alternative to their corporate card program.
 They evaluated and implemented the Airbase platform a few months before Amer joined.

 Amer knew Airbase was going to make it past his review when he saw how well virtual cards simplified the payment and reconciliation process.